It might be a basic thing, but being able to pump up your bike’s tyres is an essential skill as a cyclist.

 It’s a good idea to check your tyres before each ride.
 Usually that just involves giving them a squeeze by hand to check the pressure.
 No, it’s not super accurate, but you’ll quickly get a feel for the pressure in your tyres and be able to tell whether they need pumping up or not.

 If you start to get really nerdy about it, you may end up investing in a pressure gauge, which can read the pressures in your tyres very accurately.
-That’s especially helpful for mountain bikes where a few psi can make a large difference to handling, but equally applicable on a road bike to find the exact pressure that works for you.
+That’s especially helpful for mountain bikes where a few psi can make a large difference to handling and grip, but equally applicable on a road bike to find the exact pressure that works for you.

 Take your first steps towards perfect pressure bliss.
 If you have any questions let us know in the comments below.